 The Psychology Internship Program within the Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children provides training at the predoctoral level for students who wish to pursue careers in clinical practice and applied research related to the health care profession.

 Seven interns comprise our 2013-2014 class.
-There are also post doctoral fellows and externs training with us as well.
-While we are known as a “hard working” training site, we are also well known for the warm and friendly relationships between our trainees and faculty.
+There are post-doctoral fellows and externs training with us as well.
+While we are known as a “hard working” training site, we are also known for the warm and friendly relationships between our trainees and faculty.
 Formal supervision is abundant and faculty have an open door policy for informal consultation.

 The Division of Behavioral Health reports administratively to the Chair of the Department of Pediatrics.
 All psychology faculty in the division are employees of the hospital and are involved in supervising interns.
 There are currently 16 full and part-time doctoral-level licensed psychologists and six post-doctoral fellows on staff.

 The division’s psychologists have provided training for many years and training is central to their professional identities.
 Training also represents an integral facet of the Department of Pediatrics and the mission of the hospital.
 Academic affiliation with Thomas Jefferson University fosters training activities hospital-wide through a well-established residency program.
 Training faculty hold academic appointments through Jefferson Medical College.
 Psychology intern graduates are currently working in children’s hospitals, medical schools, and outpatient clinics nationwide.